Chuck Strahl: Health problems

-Chair of Security Intelligence Review Committee (2012-2014) Controversy
+Chair of Security Intelligence Review Committee (2012–2014) Controversy

 On June 14, 2012, Strahl was appointed to serve a five-year term as chair of the Security Intelligence Review Committee (SIRC) - Canada's spy agency watchdog.

 In January 2014, he resigned his position as chair after the media revealed that he was a registered lobbyist for the Enbridge Northern Gateway project.

-Former Tory MP Deborah Grey, already a SIRC member, was appointed as Stahl's successor by Prime Minister Stephen Harper.
+Former Tory MP Deborah Grey, already a SIRC member, was appointed Strahl's successor by Prime Minister Stephen Harper.

 Personal life

-Strahl married in 1975 and has four children.
+Strahl married in 1975 and had four children.

 On March 18, 2011, Mark Strahl succeeded his father as nominee for the Conservative Party in the riding of Chilliwack—Fraser Canyon.
 The nomination process, which is usually four weeks, lasted only a week.
 Mark Strahl was endorsed by Preston Manning, former leader of the Reform Party of Canada, who said "Mark Strahl -- by virtue of his family background ... is well prepared for service in the House of Commons."

-Former Chilliwack city councillor Casey Langbroek said most Conservative Party members from the riding were upset and that the nomination process effectively barred 80% of party members from running.
+Former Chilliwack City Councillor Casey Langbroek said most Conservative Party members from the riding were upset and that the nomination process effectively barred 80% of party members from running.
 Party member Alex Moens said "High public office should not be like a family business, where it's passed on from father to son."

+Strahl died after a prolonged battle with mesothelioma in Chilliwack, on August 13, 2024, at the age of 67.